The Center for Project Leadership

 The Proven Benefits to the Student

 Active which means participatory.
 Our students are engaged in discussions about the class material constantly during class (and usually on the coffee breaks and at lunch!).
 They are challenged by the instructor to think, to question things heard in class and to ask how the lessons apply to their situation.
-This is the complete reverse of passive learning which lets people sit quietly, either in a classroom or in front of a laptop monitor and absorb some portion of what the instructor drones on about (if their wondering attention and boredom permits them to learn anything at all).
+This is the complete reverse of passive learning which lets people sit quietly, either in a classroom or in front of a laptop monitor and absorb some portion of what the talking head drones on about (if their wondering attention and boredom permits them to learn anything at all).

 Scenario-based means the instruction is based upon real-world situations.
 The situations are realistic and based on actual scenarios (stories) of the challenges and hurdles the student can expect to find as they implement the lessons.